Ford Mustang Mach-E range, battery & charging

 ---|---|---|---|

-Even the shortest-range version of the Mustang Mach-E hit very nearly 250 miles of range on a charge in official testing, so this is definitely one of the longer-legged electric cars out there, able to go toe-to-toe with equivalent Teslas when it comes to doing longer journeys.
-Charging speeds don't quite hit the latest Tesla or Porsche Taycan heights, but do allow you to take full advantage of the vast majority of UK public rapid chargers.
+Even the shortest-range version of the Mustang Mach-E offered very nearly 250 miles of range when we tested it, so this is definitely one of the longer-legged electric cars out there, able to go toe-to-toe with equivalent Teslas when it comes to longer journeys.
+Charging speeds don't quite hit the heights of a Hyundai Ioniq 5 or Kia EV6, but do allow you to take full advantage of the vast majority of UK public charging stations.

 Ford Mustang Mach-E range

-For the best possible range, go for the Extended Range rear-wheel-drive car, which has an official figure of 379 miles – one of the very longest ranges of any currently available pure-electric car.
-Adding a second motor by choosing the four-wheel-drive version gives you more power and pace, but also reduces the potential maximum to 336 miles, which is still not too shabby at all.
+For the best possible range, you need to go for the rear-wheel drive Extended Range model, which has a 91kWh (usable) battery and an official range figure of 372 miles – one of the longest of any currently available electric SUV.
+Adding a second motor by choosing the four-wheel-drive version gives you more power and pace, but also reduces the potential maximum to 341 miles, which is still not too shabby at all.

 Charge time

-Using just a regular three-pin domestic socket to top up the Standard Range Mach-E's battery will take a little under 22 hours, but this method of charging is not really recommended except in emergency situations.
-Most owners are almost certain to have a faster 7kW home wallbox charger, which reduces the time to 11 hours for the Standard Range and 14 hours for the Extended Range, so overnight replenishment is easily done.
+Using just a regular three-pin domestic socket to top up the Standard Range Mach-E's battery will take a little under 22 hours, but this method of charging isn't really recommended, except in emergency situations.
+Most owners are almost certain to have a faster 7.4kW home wallbox charger, which reduces the time to around 11 hours for the Standard Range and roughly 14 hours for the Extended Range, so overnight replenishment is easily done.

-When you're out and about, both versions can make use of DC rapid charging for swift top-ups from public points.
-The Standard Range's maximum rate is 115kW, while the Extended Range compensates for a larger battery with faster 150kW charging speed; the upshot of this is that both versions take in the region of 40 minutes to go from 10 to 80% battery capacity at a public point.
+When you're out and about, both versions can make use of rapid charging for swift top-ups from public points.
+The Standard Range's maximum rate is 115kW, while the Extended Range compensates for its larger battery with a faster 150kW charging speed.
+The upshot of this is that both versions take in the region of 40 minutes to go from 10 to 80% battery capacity at a compatible public charger.